mrudulmohan007/funds-folio-money-management_app/README.md

-# funds_folio_money_management_app
+## funds_folio_money_management_app

-Expense and Income Tracker mobile app made using the Flutter framework and Hive
+Expense and Income Tracker mobile app made using the Flutter framework and Hive.

 ## Getting Started